RossLab/B_viburni/4_Exploring_B_genes.md

 ![](misc/gene.tpm.by.b.status.jpeg)

-22 genes on B1 scaffold passed the filter -- indeed, for the remaining 56 TPM values are typically very low (<0.01).
+22 genes on B1 scaffolds passed the filter -- indeed, for the remaining 56 TPM values are typically very low (<0.01).
 These would correspond to genes without expression in any of the samples at this stage.
 Let's look at expression data and differential expression from our dt contrast table (1 - overexpressed in focal group, -1 - underexpressed, 0 - no differential expression).
 The first gene is g13953; the next four genes show differential expression patterns consistent with expression from B in both males and females.
 For the others, TPM values are usually small and there is some moderate expression from the non B lines, which can be due to 1) incorrect scaffold assignment, 2) multimapping reads to paralogs, 3) A/B shared regions.

 |gene  |B.males.tpm|B.females.tpm|nonB.males.tpm|nonB.females.tpm|seq          |gene_len|blast      |diamond   |interpro                                        |anno|length|b.status.final|cov.04v13  |BmalevnoBmale|BmalevsfemaleB|BmalevsfemalenoB|BfemalevsnoBfemale|noBmalevsnoBfemale|
 |------|-----------|-------------|--------------|----------------|-------------|--------|-----------|----------|------------------------------------------------|----|------|--------------|-----------|-------------|--------------|----------------|------------------|------------------|